DOI-USGS/sfrmaker/README.md

 	1) **Make a file called: Desktop10.pth**, with the following lines:

 	```
-	C:\ArcGIS\Desktop10.1\arcpy
-	C:\ArcGIS\Desktop10.1\bin64
-	C:\ArcGIS\Desktop10.1\ArcToolbox\Script
+	C:\ArcGIS\Desktop10.2\arcpy
+	C:\ArcGIS\Desktop10.2\bin64
+	C:\ArcGIS\Desktop10.2\ArcToolbox\Scripts
 	```
 Notes:
+These lines tell python where to find arcpy and its associated packages/libraries.
 The second line may be "bin" for 32 bit or "bin64" for 64 bit.
-If you are using ArcMap 10.0 or 10.2, "Desktop10.1" in the above path needs to be modified accordingly.
+If you are using ArcMap 10.0 or 10.1, "Desktop10.2" in the above path needs to be modified accordingly.

 	2) **Place this file where python can find it.** For Anaconda on Windows 7, this path should work: